JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 an already developed package.

 If `dev` is used on a local path, that path to that package is recorded and used when loading that package.
+The path will be recorded relative to the project file, unless it is given as an absolute path.

 To stop tracking a path and use the registered version again, use `free`